 For example, you may decide to focus specifically on residential cleaning services, commercial cleaning, window cleaning, carpet cleaning, pool cleaning, or even biohazard cleaning.
 Or you may make a name for your cleaning company by providing specific services, like chemical-free eco-friendly cleaning.
 You can even obtain cleaning service certifications on top of your business license to demonstrate that you have the know-how and expertise to do the job.

 By specializing like this, you only need certain pieces of cleaning equipment and supplies, and you can more easily distinguish yourself from other local businesses.

 Another great idea?
 Brand your cleaning business as specializing in “cleaning on the clock” and provide customers with real-time notifications of their cleaners’ arrival.
 This is a cinch with OptimoRoute’s live-tracking capabilities.

 Increase your efficiency and cut costs with OptimoRoute.
 Route-optimization software plots the best schedule and route for each employee, taking into account numerous factors, such as business hours, lunch breaks, and traffic.

-Since your business requires you and your staff to bounce from one customer to the next throughout the day, make sure your schedules and routes are optimized, so you can increase efficiency.
+Since your business requires you and your staff to bounce from one customer to the next throughout the day, make sure your schedules and routes are optimized with cleaning business software, so you can increase efficiency.
+The more stops you have, the more important this is (e.g. a house cleaning business where you clean several houses in a day).
 Here’s how OptimoRoute features benefit your cleaning business.